falcosecurity/.github/contributing/review-process.md

 ## How the Review Process Works

  The author submits a PR.
-- step 1: Automation(@poiana) suggests reviewers for the PR
+- Automation(@poiana) suggests reviewers for the PR

   - Determine the set of OWNERS files.
   - choose at least two suggested *reviewers*, trying to find a unique reviewer for every leaf OWNERS file, and request their reviews on the PR.